TwitCasting: Overview

 Livestreaming on the service is possible from iPhone and Android devices as well as PC.
 Facebook and Twitter can be used to notify followers about the livestream.
 The streaming method can be selected from a video livestream and a radio livestream (only audio is distributed but a still image is displayed on the screen).
 Registration and login are required for streaming and commenting.
 However, logging in is not required to watch a livestream.

 Registration is possible via syncing a Twitter, Facebook, or Instagram account.

 Controversies

-The company and other livestreaming services have been criticized for numerous incidents of users livestreaming criminal or malicious acts in order to get viewers, and responded by suspending users for their behavior.
+The company and other livestreaming services have faced criticism following incidents where users livestreamed criminal acts, responding by suspending the accounts involved.

 In 2018, the National Police Agency reported that TwitCasting had the fifth highest number of child users who had been crime victims on social network services, after Twitter, Himabu, LINE, and Marin Chat (now ORCA).